 The break-even point is now at $8.89(20,000/2,250).

-However, if the price on the stock continues to decline up to 20% more, your losses are now amplified.
+However, when the price on the stock continues to decline up to 20% more, your losses are now bigger.

 For example, a 20% decline in a $10,000 account is only $2,000, while a 20% decrease in a $20,000 account is a whopping $4,000.